CodeXAcademyTechnologies/springhill-code-102n2/README.md

 ## Learning Goals:
 - Learn to incorporate JavaScript into a web page to create dynamic content that responds to input.
 - Learn to replicate code that uses logical branching and basic conditionals to determine the outcome of content on a web page.
+- JavaScript: What does a web site DO, while you are using it?

 ## Agenda:
 - Review of previous class